Tohoma/yah/README.md

-# Yahscript      ( ͡° ͜ʖ ͡°)
+# YahScript      ( ͡° ͜ʖ ͡°)
 A language for CMSI 488

-Yahscript is a small language that will compile to javascript.
+YahScript is a statically typed programming language with all of the dynamic benefits.
+It allows for coding how you want, with multiple different options to accomplish what you want.
+Prefer using
+&& instead of and, or ^ instead of **?
+We got your back.
+Taking a dash of Javascript, a sprinkle of Python, a splash of CoffeeScript and compiling into Javascript gives you the glorious and infamous
+YahScript.
 ### Features

 #### Comments